Information for Parents

 Safety and supervision

-The safety, security, and overall well-being of our students is of utmost priority.
-We implement a variety of measures to ensure our students are well cared for and safe at all times.
+We implement a variety of measures to ensure our students are always well cared for and safe.
 This is especially important due to the central London location of the Summer School.
 These measures include:

 Induction session to help students enjoy the campus and city safely

 24-hour programme staffing throughout (for residential students)